October is almost here!

 Step 1: Get Supplies

 Gather your supplies.
-Nearly everything for this wreath can be found at Wal-Mart or a local craft store.
+Nearly everything for this wreath can be found at Wal-Mart or Amazon.
 For this wreath I needed:

 - styrofoam wreath form